thedavidmeister/xoroshiro128/README.md

 Results:

 ```
-"benchmarking xoroshiro128.state/rand"
+LOG: '"benchmarking xoroshiro128.state/rand"'
-251.7517679999999
+LOG: '290.325'
-"benchmarking xoroshiro128.long-int/native-rand"
+LOG: '"benchmarking xoroshiro128.long-int/native-rand"'
-13292.690328
+LOG: '9787.36'
-"benchmarking Math.random"
+LOG: '"benchmarking Math.random"'
-47.84667500000069
+LOG: '18.715000000000146'
 ```

 These numbers seem to wobble by around +/- 20% on subsequent runs.

-We can see that xoroshiro128+ is ~5x slower than `Math.random` but it's a bit "apples vs. oranges" as `Math.random` produces floats between [0, 1] and xoroshiro128+ produces `goog.math.Long` objects across the full 64 bit integer range.
+We can see that xoroshiro128+ is ~16x slower than `Math.random` but it's a bit "apples vs. oranges" as `Math.random` produces floats between [0, 1] and xoroshiro128+ produces `goog.math.Long` objects across the full 64 bit integer range.

 To get "apples to apples" timings (and to seed `rand`) I created a "native random long" function that works exactly like the internals of `random-uuid`, but stops halfway to return a single `goog.math.Long` instead of a full UUID: